 The course covers the basics of statistical modelling with the software Stata.
 Much emphasis is placed on the linear regression model, tackling issues in specification (transformations, non-linear functions, interactions, selection of covariates) and model checking (collinearity, heteroscedasticity, outliers).
 Models for categorical responses are also considered, in particular logit and probit models for binary responses.
-Moreover, multilevel linear models with random effects are introduced.
 The ideas are illustrated through the analysis of real data using Stata.